-The NIBC Annual Report 2017 has been drafted in accordance with the Dutch Decree disclosure of non-financial information (Besluit bekendmaking niet-financiële informatie), which came into effect on 24 March 2017 as part of the transposition into Dutch law of the EU Non-Financial Reporting Directive (2014/95/EU, OJEU 201 330).
+The NIBC Annual Report 2017 has been drafted in accordance with the Dutch Decree disclosure on non-financial information (Besluit bekendmaking niet-financiële informatie), which came into effect on 24 March 2017 as part of the transposition into Dutch law of the EU Non-Financial Reporting Directive (2014/95/EU, OJEU 201 330).

-This Report also applies the Global Reporting Initiative (GRI) Standards.
-Our GRI content index and a Materiality Assessment can be found on the NIBC Annual Report website.
+This report has also been prepared in accordance with Global Reporting Initiative (GRI) Standards: Core option.
+Our GRI content index and a materiality assessment can be found on the NIBC Annual Report website.
 Additional non-financial information and disclosures are published in the sustainability section of our website.